ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 ### Can the Gateway be used with instances of Load Balancer in other regions?

 No, a Gateway can be used only in one region.

 If you have a private network that spreads over multiple regions (thanks to the same VLAN id), you need to spawn a Gateway in each region.

-For instance the following architecture can be used:
+For instance, the following architecture can be used:

 | Region | Private Network VLAN id | Subnet CIDR | DHCP | Gateway IP | Subnet DHCP Allocation Pool |
 -------|----|------------|------|----------|-----------------------|